lee-joanne/cork-paints/README.md

   - Location Section

     - The location section contains a card highlighting Cork Paints' hours of operation, address, and telephone number for users to be informed of the hours, location, and how to get in touch.
 Icons are included in this section for visuals on what each part represents.

     - An iFrame is included in this section for the user to know exactly where Cork Paints is located.
-The iFrame is from Google Maps so therefore the user is able to zoom in and out of the maps and even look up the directions from their location.
+The iFrame is from Google Maps so therefore the user is able to zoom in and out of maps and even look up the directions from their location.

     ![Screenshot of location section](assets/documentation/images/location-section.png)

   - Footer

     - The footer contains links to the social media pages of Cork Paints, including Facebook, Twitter, and Instagram.
 These links will open in a separate tab so the users will not be directed away from the website entirely.
 The icons are large to be highly accessible to the user.

     - When hovered, the links will become purple (#78748F) to help the user confirm which link they are about to click.

+    - The footer is essential to provide more ways for the user to stay connected with Cork Paints.

     ![Screenshot of footer](assets/documentation/images/footer.png)

+  - Courses

+    -